yusufmsalh/GigHub2/README.md

  *38 - using undescore.js : among it's useful features ,here I have learbed how to use undescore.js as a templating engin which means how to format a template for popover ,that get rendered on the client(ie : fill the template with the notifications retured from the api).

  * 39- * Decoupling * the Application from presistant framework (Entity FrameWork) and Using *Repository (in memory collection)*,and commiting the transactions using *UnitofWork*.
+ * 40- Appling the *Depedency Inversion Principle *:
+  a-Higher level Modules shouldn't depend on lower level Modules ,both should depend on Abstraction : performed by making both Controller Class and Unitwork depend on IUnitOfWork. b-Abstraction must not depend on Details ,but Details Must depend on Abstraction : performed by removing reference of repository calss from UnitOfWork  and replacing them with Interfaces.
+  41- Using Ninject  : that is a Dependecy Injection framework,I use to initialize the dependecy ( IUnitOfWork) passed to Controller 's Constructor rather than just passing a concert implementation of a class.